 As all work is judged anonymously, you must ensure that no reference to your agency is included on the entry.

-TIP No 2: All non-English radio entries have to be submitted as a video with sub-titles.
-See TV, Video & Cinema preparation guidelines for the correct specs.
+Tip No 2: All non-English radio entries have to be submitted as a video with sub-titles.
+See Film preparation guidelines for the correct specs.